 Commissioned post in collaboration with Inntravel (#CaribbeanTreasure).

 Inntravel has just launched a new holiday to Dominica in the Caribbean - Secret Treasure of the Caribbean.
-Dominica (pronounced Dom-in-eek-a) a roughly diamond shaped island, around the same size as the Scottish Isle of Mull is certainly not to be confused with the Dominican Republic.
+Dominica (pronounced Dom-in-eek-a) a roughly diamond-shaped island.
+It's around the same size as the Scottish Isle of Mull but Mull is certainly not to be confused with the Dominican Republic!

 A verdant backdrop blankets much of volcanic (there are nine active volcanoes) Dominica.